symfoni/hardhat-react-boilerplate/README.md

 5. `cd frontend`
 6. Install deps with yarn `yarn` or npm `npm install`
 7. Import seed phrase in Metamask.
 The default mnemonic currently used by hardhat is `test test test test test test test test test test test junk`
-8. Ensure Metamask RPC is set to http://localhost:8545.
+8. Ensure Metamask RPC is set to `http://localhost:8545` and chainID `31337`.
 9. Start React app with yarn `yarn start` or npm `npm start`.
 The frontend should start up at http://localhost:3000/.

 Because of this default hardhat.config.ts it will first try to connect with an injected provider like Metamask (web3modal package does this).